 Reflections:

-• Look for opportunities to capture reflections in water or glass surfaces.
-Reflections can add symmetry and interest to your night photography.
+Make good use of moments where one can take reflection shots in water or glass surfaces.
+Reflections tend to add symmetry and interest to night photography.

-4. Post-Processing Night Photos from the Sony A6100
+4. Post-Processing of Night Image by Sony A6100

 Adobe Lightroom: